-We allocate the purchase price of an acquired business to its Our purchase price allocation methodology contains uncertainties because it requires us to make significant estimates and assumptions, and to apply judgment to estimate the fair value of assets acquired and liabilities assumed, especially with respect to long-lived and intangible assets.
+Our purchase price allocation methodology contains uncertainties because it requires us to make significant estimates and assumptions, and to apply judgment to estimate the fair value of assets acquired and liabilities assumed, especially with respect to long-lived and intangible assets.

-Management estimates the fair value of assets acquired and liabilities assumed based on quoted market prices, the carrying value of the typically engage outside appraisal firms to assist in the fair acquired assets and widely accepted valuation techniques, including value determination of long-lived and identifiable intangible discounted cash flows and market multiple analyses.
+Management estimates the fair value of assets acquired and liabilities assumed based on quoted market prices, the carrying value of the acquired assets and widely accepted valuation techniques, including discounted cash flows and market multiple analyses.